 - Consumption of sugars which reduce the skin's ability to heal.

-The lipid barrier repair needs a dual approach from the inside and the outside in.
-Let's start with internal strategies;
+The lipid barrier repair needs a dual approach from both the inside and outside.

-- Ensure your levels of Vitamin-C and Calcium are on point.
+- Ensure that you have healthy levels of Vitamin-C and Calcium.
 They are responsible for cell differentiation and will aid in the repair process.

-- Consume plenty of antioxidant-rich foods such as berries.
-They are essential to skin homeosis; the protection of proteins and lipids from oxidation.
+- Consume plenty of antioxidant-rich foods, like berries.
+They are essential to skin homeosis, which is the protection of proteins and lipids from oxidation.

 - Vitamin E, Beta Carotene and Lycopene contribute to forming the UV barrier.
 So stock up on your veggies, nuts, and foods with cooked tomato sauce.